shawngraham/presentations/tim/tim.md

     [17] 'tribal asmat bone dayak tribalart kapala tibetan trophy tin headhunter'

 Note:
 this is one cluster of very closely related topics. the close association of topics clearly connected with buying and selling, and topics related to trophy skulls and other indigenous ethnographic materials.
 While a post might not necessarily mention a trophy skull being bought and sold, the patterns of discourse are very similar.
 These materials are not being discussed with respect, but as commodities.
+And topic modeling reveals the subtle sorts of discourses - habits of thought that we unconsciously draw on given our own particular contexts - that make buying and selling human remains possible.
+In this way I come full circle back to my earlier concerns about big data context.

 ---